Contents

 - Budget, budget, budget – Make a case for why your priorities ought to be resourced by the budget.

-Example: City of Corona, California
+Example 3: City of Corona, CA

 The City of Corona, California, offers a strong example of how a well-defined economic development action plan can drive results.
 Their 2021-2026 Strategic Plan established clear priority goals, outlined key actions, and created a framework to track and report progress.
 Their approach demonstrates the power of structured planning and accountability in local government.